 Melissa M. Valle

 Ms. Valle received a J.D., cum laude, from Roger Williams University School of Law where she focused on environmental and land use law, earning a CALI Excellence Award in Environmental Law.
 She was a member of the law school’s National Environmental Moot Court Competition team, where she briefed and argued a Navigable Waters issue under the Clean Water Act before a mock Federal Appellate Court.
 Ms. Valle interned with Rhode Island’s Office of the Attorney General on a complex beach-access case, and with Rhode Island’s Department of Environmental Management, drafting environmental legislation.
 She also performed legal research and compliance assessments as a volunteer for environmental interest non-profits, like Conservation Law Foundation, Clean Water Action, and the Rhode Island Sea Grant.

 Prior to receiving her J.D., Ms. Valle received a B.S. in environmental studies, concentrated in environmental policy, from the State University of New York at Buffalo, summa cum laude.
-While at SUNY Buffalo, Ms. Valle was heavily involved in the environmental community.
+While at the University at Buffalo, Ms. Valle was heavily involved in the environmental community.
 She served various positions on the executive board of the Environmental Network.
 She also co-founded the first ever professional environmental co-ed fraternity, Alpha Kappa Chi.